KCL-BMEIS/OOP/week4B.md

 Both methods otherwise do exactly the same thing!
 - the only difference is whether the reference returned is `const`

+However, there will be cases where the two versions work slightly differently

 ---